MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-neededge.md

 # Need Microsoft Edge for compatibility with modern web sites

-The **RedirectIncompatibleSitesFromInternetExplorerToEdgeUXDisabled** policy enables customers using Internet Explorer to continue browsing by automatically redirecting incompatible sites to Microsoft Edge.
+The **HideInternetExplorerRedirectUXForIncompatibleSitesToMicrosoftEdgeEnabled** policy enables customers using Internet Explorer to continue browsing after they go to an incompatible site by automatically redirecting to Microsoft Edge.

 > [!NOTE]
 > This article applies to Microsoft Edge version 87 or later.